 This is great with Turkey as well as chicken.
 I made it with chicken the first time, but this last time I used my leftover Thanksgiving turkey and the stock from it.
 Just as good!

 This is not the easiest recipe ever, but it’s not complicated either.
-It’s somewhat time consuming, so this may be more of a weekend dish.
+It’s somewhat time-consuming, so this may be more of a weekend dish.
 But a lot of that is just waiting for the chicken to cook, so you can go do other things.
-If do want a faster dinner, cook the chicken the day or weekend before.
+If you do want a faster dinner, you cook the chicken and prepare the dumplings the day before.
 I like fast and easy dinners as much as the next person, but some things you just have to put in the time and effort to get right.
 This recipe is worth it!